AlexMitan/UCI-HAR-data-cleaning/readme.md

 ---

-Applying the sd and mean of each row feels inconsistent, and mentioning the frame's name inside the mutation feels wrong.
+Applying the sd and mean of each row with a different function(`rowMeans` vs `apply, sd`) feels inconsistent, and mentioning the frame's name inside the mutation feels wrong.
 I've heard of `rowwise()` but I'm not completely sure how it could help me here more than what I did.
 Do I need to provide it with all of the column names, stored as a vector?

 I have knowingly converted the feature names to *underscore_lowecase*, despite the inconsistency with `ActivityName` and `ActivityLabel` as a demonstration while keeping the assignment's literal request in mind.
 Normally I would keep the same notation, and prefer underscores for all.